Perspective • ~15 mins read • January 6, 2026

 A Useful Distinction: Interface intelligence improves how people ask and receive answers.
 Execution intelligence improves how work moves through systems, constraints, and outcomes.
 Agentic systems are execution intelligence by design; chat-first deployments are typically interface intelligence unless they orchestrate tools, evaluation, and memory.

-Once AI is treated as a workflow participant rather than an interface, the question becomes definitional: what, precisely, makes a system agentic rather than merely automated?
+Once AI is treated as a workflow participant rather than an interface, the question is what, precisely, makes a system agentic rather than merely automated?

 What Makes a System Agentic